ribhattacharya/Robot-Sensing-and-Estimation/README.md

 # Robot-Sensing-and-Estimation
-Projects involving sensing/estimation of the environment and location of robots This repository contains 3 folders/projects
+Projects involving sensing/estimation of the environment and location of robots.
+This repository contains 3 folders/projects,

 ## Color Classification and Recycling Bin Detection
 - Trained a probabilistic color model from given pixel data to distinguish among red, green, and blue pixels